lingtalfi/DocTools/personal/mydoc/README.md

 A good place to start is this documentation:

-- Reading this page, and reading [classes comments](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools.md) can give you some insights of how DocTools is wired
+- Reading this page, and reading [classes comments](@url(git)/doc/api/DocTools.md) can give you some insights of how DocTools is wired
-- Also, you can investigate the [LingGitPhpPlanetDocBuilder](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/DocBuilder/Git/PhpPlanet/LingGitPhpPlanetDocBuilder.md) object promoted by the above example code.
+- Also, you can investigate the @kw(LingGitPhpPlanetDocBuilder) object promoted by the above example code.
-    This will give you an idea of how a [DocBuilder](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/DocBuilder/DocBuilder.md) could be implemented, so that you can implement your own.
+    This will give you an idea of how a @doc(DocBuilder) could be implemented, so that you can implement your own.
 - Check out the [tutorials section](#tutorials), which might also help you getting started.